-- Always read the question!
-It is not enough to simply look at a social value question and immediately begin writing about the charitable donations your organisation has made in the past.
-The majority of social value questions ask you to cover specific themes, and request a statement of the social value benefits you will deliver on this specific contract that you are bidding for.
+- Address the question.
+Don’t fall into the trap of scanning the social value question and immediately writing about the charitable donations your organisation has made in the past or the number of apprentices you already employ.
+The majority of social value questions ask you to cover specific themes and request a forward-looking statement of the social value commitments you will deliver for the contract that you are bidding for.

-- Don’t make false promises!
-Only make social value commitments that you can realistically deliver.
-Often, authorities will hold you to the pledges made in your tender, and overestimating what you can offer could have a costly impact on your business in the long term.
+- Make sure your commitments are realistic.
+The evaluator needs to have confidence that the commitments you make are achievable and proportionate to the value of the contract.
+Only make social value commitments that you can know you can deliver.
+Often, authorities will hold you to the pledges made in your tender, and overestimating what you can offer could have a reputational and financial impact in the long term.

 Latest NewsView All